BibleResearch/bible-notes/old_testament/prophets/micah.md

 ## Date and Context
 Micah prophesied around the same time as **Isaiah** (compare Micah 1:1 to Isaiah 1:1).
-Micah's ministry likely began sometime around **740B.C.**, shortly after Isaiah's ministry had begun, and ended around **700B.C.**.
+Micah's ministry likely began sometime around **740 B.C.**, shortly after Isaiah's ministry had begun, and ended around **700 B.C.**.
 Unlike Isaiah, however, Micah's vision is not only about Jerusalem and the Southern kingdom, but it also has to do with Samaria and the Northern Kingdom.
-This, combined with the dates of Micah's ministry, is particularly interesting because this means that **Israel, the Northern Kingdom, would have been exiled about half way through Micah's ministry** (the Northern Kingdom was exiled in 722 B.C.).
+This, combined with the dates of Micah's ministry, is particularly interesting because this means that **Israel**, the Northern Kingdom, **would have been exiled about half way through Micah's ministry** (the Northern Kingdom was exiled in 722 B.C.).

 ## Theme(s)